plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/components/background_task_scheduler/README.md

 # Quick Start Guide to using BackgroundTaskScheduler

+## Overview

+This document describes how to schedule a background task in Android using BackgroundTaskScheduler API.
+Although most of the examples are described in Java, the exact same API is available in C++ as well.

 ## Background

 In Android M+ it is encouraged to use `JobScheduler` for all background jobs,